 A narrative can help an organisation contextualise its headline gender pay gap data and develop appropriate remedial steps.
 Transparency is a crucial first step, but if the data is considered in isolation, an employer’s gender pay gap figures will still only provide a superficial overview of what is happening to men and women’s pay in that organisation, but do little to help understand why it is happening.
 An understanding of the underlying causes of a gender pay gap goes beyond how women and men are paid, and extends to how an organisation’s working practices, and possibly culture, negatively affect women’s employment prospects and opportunities for progression.

 A narrative is an opportunity to showcase an organisation’s plans for tackling the gender pay gap.
 A positive statement of intent will help the business attract and retain employees, engage with its stakeholders, and build reputation and brand.

 A report might include, for example, a recruitment and selection approach tailored to redress an under-representation of women in more senior roles, or describe how an organisation is opening up flexible working arrangements, not only for less senior and lower paid roles, but the most senior positions too.

 The legal position

-- the difference between the mean and median hourly pay rate of male and female employees
+- the difference between the mean and median hourly pay rate and bonuses of male and female employees

-- the proportion of male and female full-time employees in each pay quartile.
+- the proportion of male and female employees receiving bonuses and working full-time, in each pay quartile.

-Failure to report amounts to a breach of the Equality Act 2010, and will lay an organisation open to the possibility of enforcement action by the Equality and Human Rights Commission (EHRC).
+Not filing a report breaches the Equality Act 2010, and could prompt enforcement action by the Equality and Human Rights Commission (EHRC).

 What role has the CIPD played?